“I understand why we protect the wildflowers”

 “What done is done.
 Take care of my babies and don’t cry for me.

 I died for love, freedom and the untried.
 War is hell.
 Don’t let my

 My friend loved the country.

-now his grave is decorated with a bronze star and fresh flowers from one of his daughters.
+Now his grave is decorated with a bronze star and fresh flowers from his daughter.